Drug distributor to pay $13M to settle kickback allegations

-BOSTON (AP) — Pharmaceutical distributor Cardinal Health Inc. has agreed to pay more than $13 million to resolve allegations that it violated federal law by paying some doctors' offices kickbacks, federal authorities said Monday.
+BOSTON (AP) — Pharmaceutical distributor Cardinal Health Inc. has agreed to pay more than $13 million to resolve allegations that it violated federal law by paying kickbacks to some doctors' offices, federal authorities said Monday.

 A voicemail seeking comment was left with a spokesperson for Dublin, Ohio-based Cardinal Health.